-As discussed in Note 1, the financial statements present only the Building Fund specific to Measures E, L, Q and T, and are not intended to present fairly the financial position and changes in financial position of West Hills Community College District in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Capital Outlay Projects and Revenue Bond Construction Funds (Measures E, L, Q and T), and are not intended to present fairly the financial position and changes in financial position of West Hills Community College District in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.